algosup/2022-2023-project-1-smart-signage-Project-4-group/Documents/Technical-Specifications.md

 ## 4.1 Rollout:

 For the rollout, we think the best way to do it is to start by testing the product in all the signs of one city and wait for some months and if there is any problem, solve it ( using continous integration ) and if there is no more problems, it can be released for other cities.
+The rollout will be done in a way that the client will be able to use the product without any problem.

 ## 4.2 Rollback: